Best Travel Tips for Las Vegas

 #5 Summer Months

-If you come during the hotter summer months, don’t forget to carry the essentials such as bottled water, lip balm, hat, light comfortable clothing, sun screen and a light back pack for all that shopping you will be doing.
+If you come during the hotter summer months, don’t forget to carry the essentials such as bottled water, lip balm, hat, light comfortable clothing, and sunscreen.
 Make it a point to stay cool, shaded and hydrated, especially if you are planning on being outside for extended periods of time.
 Hotel pools would be a great choice as well!

 #6 Baby’s Needs

 Besides the hotels, there are stores conveniently located up and down the strip such as CVS/ Walgreens pharmacies that sell baby products in addition to other items.